Matching MBA and JD Students with Philadelphia’s Nonprofit Organizations

 - Each fellow is given a copy of the matching pack, which includes information about the ~60 organizations that have applied to host a member of their class.
 Fellows have a week to look through the pack, and is asked to identify 10-12 boards (s)he is interesting in serving.

-- Fellows meet for a 1-on-1 with a member of the Executive Committee to discuss their choices; fellows are coached to ensure his/her final list of 8 boards align with stated interests, learning goals, etc.
+- Fellows meet for a 1-on-1 with a member of staff to discuss their choices; fellows are coached to ensure his/her final list of 8 boards align with stated interests, learning goals, etc.

 - Fellows submit a list of 8 boards in rank order.